retreaver/core-api-docs/source/index.html.md

 ### Call not found

-The DataWriting API allows for tags to be send before a call comes in.
-When the Call is not found the tags are stored and will be applied when a Call from the caller number is received.
+The DataWriting API allows for tags to be sent before a call comes in.
+When the call is not found the tags are stored and will be applied when a call from the caller number is received.

+### Completed call found

+When a call is found and is completed the tags are applied.

-### Call found
+### In progress call found

+When a call is in progress, tags can be stored but may not be applied to the call immediately.
+Instead, they are typically applied the next time they are needed—usually when a routing decision must be made.
+If no further routing decisions occur while the call remains in progress, the tags are applied at the end of the call.

+As a result, it's possible to use the Data Writing API to set tags on an in-progress call, but not see them immediately reflected in the UI or API.
+They may only become visible once the call has ended.

-When a Call is found the tags are applied.
-Not that when the Call is already routed the tags will be applied to the call, but will not be consider for routing, as the call is already routed.
+Note that if the call has already been routed, the tags will still be applied eventually—but since routing is complete, they will not influence the routing outcome.

 # Affiliates